-Did you notice No internet access or unidentified network after Windows 10 1903 upgrade?
-And Running the Network troubleshooter (by right click on Network / Wi-Fi symbol and select troubleshoot problems) it results the default gateway is not available.
+Did you notice No internet access or unidentified network after Windows 10 21H2 update?
+And Running the Network troubleshooter (by right click on Network / Wi-Fi symbol and select troubleshoot problems) results the default gateway is not available.
 A number of users report this problem After Install recent Windows patch update,

 Wifi will connect for a minute or two and then the warning sign will appear on the wifi icon on the taskbar indicating there is no internet connection.
 Using the troubleshooter which runs and resets the adapter at which point it tells me the problem was that “the default gateway is not available” and that the problem was fixed.
 But That fix works for another few minutes at which point I lose connection again.